 When looking into the warnings, it shows the following:

 The Microsoft Connectivity Analyzer can only validate the certificate chain using the Root Certificate Update functionality from Windows Update.
 Your certificate may not be trusted on Windows if the “Update Root Certificates” feature isn’t enabled.

 It’s a warning that impacts older machines or those that don’t allow root certificate updates.
 It means that machines that don’t have the latest root certificates might not trust your certificate.
 You can safely ignore the warning.

-I hope that it helped you to check Let’s Encrypt certificate in Exchange Server.
+I hope it helped you to check Let’s Encrypt certificate in Exchange Server.

-If you enjoyed this article, you may also like Active Directory weak password checker.
-Don’t forget to follow us.
+Did you enjoy this article?
+You may also like Active Directory weak password checker.
+Don’t forget to follow us and share this article.